AndyNgCE/COP4331-Project/artifact/DesignDocument.md

 ![UI diagram](https://user-images.githubusercontent.com/71106921/108139771-c8b67600-708e-11eb-8c16-bb7f0bd70f31.jpeg)
 This is a compresive diagram of how the UI will interact and reach one another.

-# Code Design
-Classes:

-Bomb.cpp
-  The abstract class for the bomb.
-Player.cpp
-  Class for the player.
-Ghost.cpp
-  Class for the dead player.
-PlayerController.cpp
-  Controller responsible for spawning player and ghost.
- KingOfBombsCharacter.cpp
-  abstract class for player movement and camera.
-Hazard.cpp
-  The abstract class for any map hazards.
-PowerUp.cpp
-  The abstract class for powerups.
-Block.cpp
-  The abstract class for the blocks the map will be made out of.

-# Data Design

 # Business Rules